- RAF St.Lawrence -

 P.S.

-Recently, in the interest of the bats the site owner has elected to disfigure this historic and possibly unique (by virtue of its completeness) site by banking earth against the bunkers.
+Recently, in the interests of the interesting bats the site owner has elected to disfigure this historic and possibly unique (by virtue of its completeness) site by banking earth against the bunkers.
 See the latest photographs of the site.
 However, after consideration one may see this as a happy compromise indeed : one may be happy for both the bats and the future military historian.
-The bats have a secure home and the blocked entrance would be but a minor barrier for a future authorised and determined excavator, but very likely to deter the casual vandal in what will probably be a lengthy meantime.
+The bats have a secure home and the blocked entrance would be but a minor barrier for a future authorised and determined excavator, but would very likely deter the casual vandal in what will probably be a very lengthy meantime.

 Take leave...or...Return to the CH Page.